Drugs Acting On Kidney Question And Answers

 • Improves immune status.

-• Reduces chances of opportunistic infections.
+• Reduces the chances of opportunistic infections.

 Zidovueline Adverse effects: